-#2: Offer Quality Content
+2. Offer Quality Content

 If you provide content that is both interesting and helpful to readers, you are more likely to entice prospective parents to follow through on your call to action.
 Before you hit the â€œpostâ€ button, ask yourself if the post is engaging and informative.
-Spammy posts could actually turn off potential customers.
+Spammy posts could turn off potential customers.
 A good rule to follow is the 80/20 rule: 80% of your content should be informative, and the other 20% of your content can be promotional.

-#3: Include a Call to Action
+3. Include a Call to Action

 How can your potential clients engage with your preschool if you don’t give them a call to action?
 On Facebook, use the buttons at the top of your Facebook Page to engage your audience in a call to action.
-You can tell parents to “Call Now” and include your child care center’s phone number.
+You can tell parents to “Call Now” and include your preschool’s phone number.

 A strong call to action only works if you are prepared for them to follow through.
-Do you answer your daycare center’s phones regularly?
-If you have a contact list or email address, do you check that email inbox frequently enough to get back to people in a timely manner?
+Do you answer your preschool’s phones regularly?
+If you have a contact list or email address, do you check that email inbox frequently enough to get back to people promptly?

 The custom tabs live in the left column of your Facebook page and can feature information about your services or connect to your YouTube channel or Twitter account.
 These menu items add value to your Facebook Page, since mobile users may be more inclined to navigate through the Facebook application than go to your website.

-#4: Interact with Your Audience
+4. Interact with Your Audience

 Are people commenting on your recent post on Facebook or Instagram?
 You have an opportunity to engage with your audience and answer questions if people respond to your posts!
 Do you have someone on your team equipped to answer questions and respond to comments on your social media platforms?

 You can also engage your audience and potential customers by posting a poll or survey to start a conversation.
 You can ask what are some favorite indoor and outdoor summer activities for kids!
-These polls and surveys can also give you insight about what your target market wants.
+These polls and surveys can also give you insight into what your target market wants.

 While older social media and search engine optimization (SEO) practices dictated that you need to mention your city frequently in all content, this suggestion has changed.
-You do not need the name of your city in every sentence of every social media post or blog post on your child care website.
+You do not need the name of your city in every sentence of every social media post or blog post on your preschool website.
 Instead of using a region or city name exorbitantly, think about using it mindfully.
 Including your location can help parents on social media know if your preschool is close to their work or home.

-#6: Monitor Your Online Reputation
+6. Monitor Your Online Reputation

-#7: Use an Online Marketing Agency
+7. Use an Online Marketing Agency

 Local Child Care Marketing can help you understand how to make the most out of your online marketing efforts.
-Local Child Care Marketing has helped over 75 child care providers around the nation improve their web presence through website development, reputation marketing, social media marketing, Pay-Per-Click (PPC) advertising, and more.
+Local Child Care Marketing has helped over 75 childcare providers around the nation improve their web presence through website development, reputation marketing, social media marketing, Pay-Per-Click (PPC) advertising, and more.